Are We Really Making Much Progress in Text Classification? A Comparative Review

 Returning to the question of whether we are making much progress in text classification, our extensive comparison has revealed a worrying state of affairs.
-Despite tremendous effort, none of the recently proposed methods that operate on graphs created from the text provides a benefit over fine-tuning a pre-trained language model.
-Even worse, many new approaches fail to outperform straightforward baselines, such as an SVM or a multilayer perceptron.
-Only methods that integrate the class hierarchy in a pre-trained language model, \eg in HBGL, improve upon pure pre-trained models.
-This stresses the importance of leveraging pre-trained models for text classification while there is room for integrating additional information, such as the class hierarchy, that is helpful for the task.
+Despite tremendous effort, none of the recently proposed methods that operate on graphs provides a benefit over fine-tuning a pre-trained language model, regardless of whether the graph is derived from the text or if a hierarchy is provided with a dataset.
+Even worse, many new approaches fail to outperform straightforward baselines, such as an SVM or a multilayer perception.
+Moreover, despite the astounding performance of \LLMs in zero-shot and few-shot prompting, the best performance is achieved through fine-tuning, for which small language models seem to be sufficient.

-We argue that future research in text classification should employ at least two baselines: a pre-trained Transformer model and a wide multi-layer perceptron.
+We argue that future research in text classification should employ at least two baselines: a pre-trained transformer model and a wide multi-layer perceptron.
 The wide multilayer perceptron enhanced with today's best practices does not require much tuning and scores consistently high in topic classification tasks, being even the strongest model on the hardest multi-label dataset.
-Nevertheless, pre-trained Transformers remain state of the art and are, besides the mentioned exception, only outperformed by approaches that use a pre-trained Transformer as a component in their architecture.
+Nevertheless, pre-trained transformers remain state of the art and are, besides the mentioned exception, only outperformed by approaches that use a pre-trained transformer as a component in their architecture.